All Episodes

 Isn't this exactly what happens with any number of regulations?

-Because the red cockated woodpecker in this case may live on it.
+They can't use their land anymore because the red cockaded woodpecker in this case may live on it.

-One notable wrinkle of the endangered species act is that a species is often declared endangered months or even years before its critical habitats are officially designated.
+One notable wrinkle of the Endangered Species Act is that a species is often declared endangered months or even years before its critical habitats are officially designated.

 What happens during all these public hearings?